dvcrn/matrix-bridgekit/README.md

 ## What is this?

-BridgeKit is a _opinionated_ wrapper around [mautrix-go](https://github.com/mautrix/go) with the goal of making it easier to build matrix bridges.
+BridgeKit is a _opinionated_ wrapper around [mautrix-go](https://github.com/mautrix/go).

 All the heavy lifting is done by mautrix/go, this library just tries to make it quicker to use by providing opinionated abstractions, with the option to always fall back to mautrix-go.

 Super WIP

+**What this wrapper does**:

+- Provide a `Connector` interface that bridges should implement, rather than extending the bridge interface
+- Decouple responsibilities of structs
+  - Switch room/puppet/user from active-record style to domain style (no logic in domain objects)
+  - Move methods that call matrix servers into bridge/roommanager/ghostmaster to make it more clear what has side effects
+- Opinionated pre-configuration to make getting started a tad faster

 ## Getting started

-Check out the boilerplate on what you have to do.
+[Check out the boilerplate](github.com/dvcrn/bridgekit-boilerplate) on what you have to do.
 The gist is, implement the `bridgekit.BridgeConnector` and `bridgekit.MatrixRoomEventHandler` interfaces, then load the connector with bridgekit:

 ```golang
 var _ bridgekit.BridgeConnector = (*MyBridgeConnector)(nil)